 Archaeologists began finding evidence for James Fort’s original palisade walls almost as soon as the Jamestown Rediscovery project began in 1994.
 The full footprint of the triangular 1607 fort, just over an acre in area, was confirmed by 2003.
 The fort’s defenses—three walls with a curved bulwark at each corner—were built of upright posts set into trenches.
 Both the trenches and the individual post molds could be seen in excavations, so that archaeologists could map the exact size, shape, and position of the posts.
 The modern posts are a little shorter than the originals would have been, as the holes could not be dug deep enough to support taller posts without disturbing archaeological deposits.
 Not only do the reconstructed walls and bulwarks allow visitors to see what the fort would have looked like, building them was a learning opportunity for the Jamestown Rediscovery team.
 You can read more about the process in the October 2006 Dig Update.

 Located on the site of an archaeologically-documented blacksmith’s shop from the early years of the fort, the reconstructed forge is actually used for smithing by our historic trades interpreters.
 The building frame was constructed in 2019.
-In 2020, thanks to a generous donor, it will receive a complete roof and an improved forge with a more substantial chimney.
+In 2020, thanks to a generous donor, it received rafters.
+Eventually the building will have a complete roof and an improved forge with a more substantial chimney.
 The archaeological evidence pointing to the original building’s function consisted of metalworking waste and scraps along with two postholes consistent with the placement of a bellows.

 First identified by archaeologists in 2010, the 1608 church is the oldest English church in North America.
 Like other early buildings at Jamestown, it was of mud and stud construction, consisting of large support posts filled in with smaller wooden studs plastered with mud.
 Its walls were partially reconstructed in 2015 to show the size and layout of the church along with the construction style.
 The reconstructed outline is slightly offset from the original so as not to disturb the original postholes, and the mud used for the walls contains modern additives to help it last.
 To help visualize the interior of the church, the team added a reproduction chancel rail, crosses marking the four graves in the chancel, and benches in the nave.
 You can learn more in the April 2015 Dig Update.
 A virtual model of the 1608 church is also currently in progress as part of the Virtual Fort Project.